Navigation shortcuts in the Mobile Apps

 - If you are playing recordings or tempos in the set list view, you can optionally keep that audio playing while you add a new song, by turning on Settings > Audio & MIDI > Continue Audio When Changing Songs.

 - If other devices are following yours through live sharing, they can turn on Settings > Live Sharing > Follow Set List Changes.
 Then when you add a new song with the Quick Add button, it will be added on the following devices as well.

 - If you want to keep a record of the songs you added, you can leave Settings > General Settings > Save Quick Added Songs turned on.
 Then when you leave the set list view, the songs you added will be saved to the set list in the positions you added them.
 If you turn off Save Quick Added Songs, then your set list will revert to its original songs when you leave the set list view.

 Song Edit Button

 It's also common to want to tweak your layouts while rehearsing.
 In that case, there's no need to leave the set list view and navigate to the Repertoire > Layouts page.
-Instead, you can click the layouts button in the bottom toolbar to edit your layout details (including user assignments and layout actions) or the layout itself (the buttons and fields shown on your screen, and their positions).
+Instead, you can click the layouts button in the top toolbar to edit your layout details (including user assignments and top toolbar buttons) or the layout itself (the buttons and fields shown on the rest of your screen, and their positions).
 You can also use the layouts button to quickly switch between layouts.